dmakvh/eureka/Running-the-Demo-Application.md

 #Running the Demo

 * Switch to eureka-server directory and run ./runservice.sh
-* Wait until you see the message _ Service started and ready to process requests._
+* Wait until you see the message _Service started and ready to process requests_.
 * Switch to eureka-client directory and run ./runclient.sh
 * You should see the message _Received response from server.
-Communication all fine using Eureka_
+Communication all fine using Eureka._